MarcDiethelm/contributing/README.md

 #Results in two commits to your fork of the repo
 ```

-- Follow the code style of the project, including indentation.
-- If the project has tests run them!
-- Write or adapt tests as needed.
-- Add or change the documentation as needed.
 - Squash your commits into a single commit with git's [interactive rebase](https://help.github.com/articles/interactive-rebase).
 Create a new branch if necessary.

 ```bash